Interracial marriage: West Africa

 In West Africa, a series of interracial marriages and relationships created a number of mixed race families in the various countries of the region.

 In Sierra Leone, marriages between representatives of British trading firms and princesses of the Sherbro people created a number of aristocratic families such as the Sherbro Tuckers and the Sherbro Caulkers.
 Due to matrilineality, they have maintained their claims to their ancestral thrones.

-In Benin, meanwhile, the descendants of the Brazilian slave trader Francisco Felix de Sousa and his harem of black consorts have contributed a number of prominent citizens.
-Figures such as a president (Paul-Emile de Souza) and a first lady (Chantal de Souza Boni Yayi, President de Souza's niece) are arguably the most notable of them.
+In Benin, meanwhile, the descendants of the Brazilian slave trader Francisco Félix de Sousa and his harem of black consorts have contributed a number of prominent citizens.
+Figures such as a president (Paul-Émile de Souza) and a first lady (Chantal de Souza Boni Yayi, President de Souza's niece) are arguably the most notable of them.

 In Ghana, a number of founding fathers had relationships with foreigners of other races: Kwame Nkrumah married the Egyptian Copt Fathia Nkrumah and raised a family with her.
 Their children would go on to become politicians like their father.
 President Nkrumah's contemporary and sometime friend, Joe Appiah, was himself married to the British debutante Peggy Cripps Appiah.
 At the start of the 21st century, their descendants were being led by their only son, Kwame Anthony Appiah.
 In addition to this, Dr. J. B. Danquah had a son with a British woman during his time in Britain.
 He would go on to become noted actor Paul Danquah.

+Many Chinese men who engaged in gold mining in Ghana married local Black African Ghanaian women and had children with them and then the Ghana government deported illegal miners, leaving the mixed race Chinese fathered children stranded in Ghana while their fathers were sent back to China.

 In Gabon, a woman by the name of Germaine Anina - daughter of a Gabonese tribal chief - married a Chinese trader and politician named Cheng Zhiping.
 Their son, Jean Ping, went on to serve as a minister in his mother's native country.

 In orthodox Serer religion and custom, interfaith and interracial marriages are forbidden.
 Banishment and disinheritance may be levied against a Serer who fails to follow these customary teachings.
 The Serer-Noon (a sub-group of the Serer people) strongly adhere to these teachings.
-It was for this reason that the first Senegalese president Léopold Sédar Senghor did not receive support from the Serer community, especially the ultra—traditional Serer.
-Although born to an aristocratic Serer family, he did not receive support from the Serer community due to his marriage to his French wife (see below).
+It was for this reason that the first Senegalese president Léopold Sédar Senghor did not receive support from the Serer community, especially the ultra-traditional Serer.
+Although born to an aristocratic Serer family, he did not receive support from the Serer community due to his marriage to his French wife.
 Instead, he was supported by other ethnic groups such as the Wolof and Fula.
 In return, Senghor failed to develop Serer villages and towns.

-Lastly, a number of the first ladies in Francophone West Africa have been French: Collette Hubert Senghor and Viviane Wade of Senegal, and Dominique Ouattara of Ivory Coast.